PEPP negotiations stall on supervision and fiscal regime

 In the Netherlands, however, the plan has been met with suspicion, and been described as “superfluous” and a “possible threat” to the Dutch pensions system.

-In ‘t Veld said it was crucial to the European Parliament for EOIPA to be the main decision-maker on access, albeit based on advice from local regulators.
+In ‘t Veld said it was crucial to the European Parliament for EIOPA to be the main decision-maker on access, albeit based on advice from local regulators.